Information about Legislation Impacting the Usage of Leaf Blowers

 Regulatory efforts in the State of New York: Nassau County, Suffolk County and Westchester

 Nassau County, Suffolk County and Westchester have often been on the forefront of environmental regulations.
 This might be a result of the population density, the presence of a great number of environmental groups, but also because the adverse effects of environmental issues are often felt the strongest in these heavily populated areas.
-The face that these counties are also seriously ‘landscaped’ might be another reason.
-Also the COVID issues have made suburbanites more aware of of a problem that would otherwise be unnoticed due to the fact they are now working from home.
-Growing air quality warnings and concerns about the relation between COVID and air quality might be yet another argument for the growing interest.
+These counties are all served by a great number of landscaping businesses and the density of these counties make that leaf blowers are heard with great frequency.
+COVID issues have made many commuters aware of the leaf blowers, since an increasing number of them are now working from home.
+Growing air quality warnings and concerns about the relation between COVID and air quality might is yet another argument for the growing concern.

-If you live in New York State, and you are interested in the topic of leaf blowers, we suggest you ask your local conservation board/council if they know of some initiative already existing in your neighborhood.
-Otherwise, please connect Huntington Calm: http://huntingtoncalm.org/ for more information.
+If you live in New York State, and you are interested in the topic of leaf blowers, please connect with Huntington Calm (Nassau County/Suffolk County): http://huntingtoncalm.org/ or to us (Westchester): firstname.lastname@example.org, for more information and to learn more about local initiatives.